 Devils Lake Recreation Area

-Oregon State Parks also offer really neat yurts that people can stay in!
+Oregon State Parks also offer neat yurts that people can stay in!
 So if you’re traveling by car and don’t want to set up a tent, you could always stay in a yurt!

-Day 2 - Oregon Coast Aquarium to Natural Bridges
+Day 2 - Central Coast

 There is so much to see on day two!
 When I completed this part of my itinerary, many of the stops were improvised because they caught our eye along the way.
-If you see someone on the drive you think might be fun or cool STOP.
+If you see something on the drive you think might be fun or cool STOP.

-Stop 1: Oregon Coast Aquarium
+Oregon Coast Aquarium

 I spent about an hour there and saw every exhibit.
 It was somewhat rushed but still worthy of a stop!
 If you do go to this aquarium be aware that you will need to go outside to see some of the exhibits and should dress according to the weather!

-Stop 2: Thor's Well
+Thor's Well

 Thor’s Well is a quick stop that demonstrates just how beautiful and unforgiving the rugged Oregon coast can be.
 A small inlet on the rocky coast, carved by crashing waves, has created a splashing pool for incoming ocean water.
 As waves come into the pool they explode upwards.
 A short trail leads hikers to the well where there is an overlook.
-If you are hiking out into the rocky coast, be cautious not to go too far out as crashing waves can pull you out to sea.
+If you are hiking out onto the rocky coast, be cautious not to go too far out as crashing waves can pull you out to sea.

 While visiting Thor’s Well be sure to stop in the visitors center across the street.
 There is a wonderful museum about the history of the land and there are regularly scheduled nature talks by park rangers!